 No business likes to distrust its staff.
 Your employees are your greatest asset after all and a key part of making your business a success.

-If you’re planning to reduce costs and review your payroll bill, then reassessing your time and attendance systems are a must.
+But if you’re planning to reduce costs and review your payroll bill, then reassessing your time and attendance system is a must.

 - Padding – or stealing – minutes around lunchtimes and breaks or not clocking out at all

 - Finishing the workday early and having a buddy clock-out for them later

 - Rounding up the time started or finished